-To control the various accessories connected to the Honda Talon’s electrical system, many riders use rocker switches mounted to the dash or center console.
+Many riders use rocker switches mounted to the dash or center console to control the various accessories connected to the Honda Talon’s electrical system.
 Some accessories can be wired to turn on with the key, while others will drain the battery if they’re not connected to a power switch.
 Inquisitive Honda Talon owners may have noticed a red plug under the driver’s seat.
 This is the port for the diagnostic scanner to plug into.
 If you look close, you will see that it’s plugged into a blank to keep the connections clean.
 In addition to this plug, there is also a seat belt plug under the seat, which, if unplugged, will restrict your vehicle’s speed to under 12mph.
-While seat belt bypass plugs are available, you can simply cut the plug, strip back the insulation on the wires, and connect the wires with an electric nut.
+While seat belt bypass plugs are available, you can simply cut the plug, strip back the wires’ insulation, and connect the wires with an electric nut.
 Whether you’re trying to augment your machine’s electric system or diagnose/fix electrical issues, if you need any electric part or component for your Honda Talon, you can find what you’re after at Everything Honda Offroad.